 A powerful Argentine striker whose thunderous goals and relentless energy made him a fan favorite across continents.

-Esteban Fuertes built a career on sheer force and an unerring nose for goal.
-The Argentine forward's playing style was direct, physical, and brutally effective, endearing him to supporters who valued passion as much as precision.
-While he never became a regular for Argentina's national team, he carved out a formidable legacy in club football.
-He is most vividly remembered for his prolific spells with Club Atlético Colón in Argentina, where he became a legendary figure, and later with Lens in France.
-His career was a globe-trotting testament to the journeyman striker, with significant stops in Uruguay, Mexico, and his native Argentina.
-Fuertes played with a recognizable joy and intensity, his celebrations as vigorous as his tackles, leaving an impression that lasted long after the final whistle.
+Esteban Fuertes scored prolifically for Club Atlético Colón in Argentina and later for Lens in France, building a career on sheer force and an unerring nose for goal.
+His playing style was direct, physical, and brutally effective.
+While he never became a regular for Argentina's national team, he played in Uruguay, Mexico, and his native Argentina.
+Fuertes played with recognizable joy and intensity, his celebrations as vigorous as his tackles, leaving an impression that lasted long after the final whistle.

 1965–1980